Spin-orbital entanglement in Cr$^{3+}$-doped glasses

 \section{Abstract}

-A framework for reconstructing the one-electron spinors $\Gamma_7$ and $\Gamma_8$ of Cr$^{3+}$ embedded in glasses from optical measurements has been developed.
-From the spinors, the spin-orbital von Neumann entropy can be calculated.
-An aluminum phosphate glass doped with 1 mol$\%$ chromium is prepared, and its optical absorption spectrum is recorded to validate the method.
-The spin-orbit coupling constant, crystal field strength, and Racah parameters are obtained from the absorption spectrum.
-Subsequently, the spin-orbital entanglement entropy is calculated and analyzed for a family of chromium-doped glasses.
-It is found that individually, neither the spin-orbit coupling constant, nor the crystal field strength, nor the Racah parameters correlate with the entanglement entropy.
-In contrast, the ratio between the spin-orbit coupling constant and the crystal field strength correlates linearly with the entanglement entropy.
+A framework for reconstructing the one-electron spinors, $\Gamma_7$ and $\Gamma_8$, of \ch{Cr^3+} ions embedded in glasses from optical measurements has been developed.
+These spinors provide the basis for calculating the spin-orbital von Neumann entropy, offering a quantitative measure of quantum entanglement within the electronic state.
+To illustrate the applicability of this concept, an aluminum phosphate glass doped with 1 mol$\%$ chromium was prepared and characterized via optical absorption spectroscopy.
+By extracting the fundamental electronic parameters, including the spin-orbit coupling constant $\xi_{\rm 3d}$, the crystal field strength $Dq$, and the Racah parameters $B$ and $C$, we demonstrate how the spin-orbital entanglement entropy, $\Delta S_{\rm vN}^{\rm SO}$, can be mapped across different chemical environments.
+Our analysis reveals that while individual crystal field parameters do not dictate the degree of entanglement, the dimensionless ratio between the spin-orbit coupling and the crystal field strength ($\xi_{\rm 3d}/Dq$) exhibits a robust linear correlation with the entropy.
+This relationship serves as a clear illustration of how the competition between relativistic effects and local symmetry governs the information content of the 3d($O_h$) electronic manifold.